phialosophy10/BoneSuperResolution/docs/README.md

 Lastly, we have produced binary mask volumes (MS) of the bones by performing blurring, dilation and thresholding of the HR volumes.
 The masks indicate whether a voxel is inside (255) or outside (0) of the bone surface.

-On overview of the modalities along with file types, data types and some voxel statistics are given in the table below:
+An overview of the modalities along with file types, data types and some voxel statistics are given in the table below:

 |     Modality              |     Orig. resolution        |     File type        |     Data type        |     Voxel intensity stats.     (avg.)                |
 |---------------------------|-----------------------------|----------------------|----------------------|------------------------------------------------------|